ellelang/LRs/Vocabulary Grocery.md

 The OPEN classes are for people who have a terrible schedule!!
 You do NOT have to worry about attending or missing a LIVE class.
 Also, the classes are less expensive!

+- The Real Resistance: Washington State Sheriffs Refuse To Enforce Unconstitutional Gun Laws<https://www.zerohedge.com/news/2019-01-29/real-resistance-washington-state-sheriffs-refuse-enforce-unconstitutional-gun-laws?from=singlemessage&isappinstalled=0>

+This article points out the power that armed Americans hold as a final check against tyrannical government.
+I lived in Washington state for 21 years and watched as many attempts were made to limit gun rights, but failed.
+Now the left has won power and they intend to remain in control and to disarm the people.
+It will not work.

+- tyrannical: If you describe a government or organization as tyrannical, you mean that it acts without considering the wishes of its people and treats them cruelly or unfairly.
+  ...one of the world's most oppressive and tyrannical regimes.
+  ADJ-GRADED

+Long thought to be the last line of defense between authoritarianism and freedom, sheriffs are in a unique position.
+As elected officials, basically nobody has authority over them – not the judges, not the Feds – no one except the people who may or may not choose to re-elect them.

+- sheriffs: an important official of a shire or county charged primarily with judicial duties (as executing the processes and orders of courts and judges)

+**What are those new gun laws in Washington?**

+In November, Washington voters passed a **ballot** initiative, I-1639.
+To purchase a semi-automatic rifle, buyers must be over 21, **undergo an enhanced background check**, must have completed a safety course, and need to wait 9 days to **take possession of** their weapon.
+And that’s not all.
+A gun owner who doesn’t store his or her weapon “properly” can be prosecuted.

+And that was just the beginning of the **unconstitutional** momentum.

+> **Feeling the wind at their backs after the ballot, gun campaigners and liberal legislators have now gone even further in the new legislative session**.
+Bills introduced in the last week to Washington’s Democrat-dominated legislature look to further restrict firearms.
+Some laws would ban high capacity magazines and plastic guns made with 3D printers.
+Others would mandate training for concealed carry permits, and remove guns and ammo during and after domestic violence incidents.
+>
+> Washington’s attorney general, Bob Ferguson, who proposed several of the bills, said in an email: “Now is the time to act. **Washingtonians** have made it clear that they support common-sense gun safety reforms.” ([source](https://www.theguardian.com/us-news/2019/jan/26/washington-state-gun-laws-law-enforcement-rural?fbclid=IwAR301Jmy_3eqz-KyGBIBjlYyuDU4ukVItcb2r4j6yT00nIBOVOh-xcrIQXM))

+- momentum: If a process or movement gains momentum, it keeps developing or happening more quickly and keeps becoming less likely to stop.
+  This campaign is really gaining momentum.
+  They are each anxious to maintain the momentum of the search for a solution.
+- wind at (one's) back
+  A favorable position that encourages forward momentum (as with a ship that has the wind at its back). e.g. She really struggled in her studies last year, but she's had the wind at her back ever since changing her major.
+- mandate: When someone is mandated to carry out a particular policy or task, they are given the official authority to do it.
+(FORMAL)
+  He'd been mandated by the West African Economic Community to go in and to enforce a ceasefire.
+  The elections are mandated by a peace accord signed by the government last May.
+  VB: usu passive

+Things are getting more and more difficult for gun owners in a state that has two very different demographics.

+Washington is a reflection of the rest of the US.

+The state of Washington is similar to the United States in general.
+The vast majority of the population lives in a few large cities, distant from the rural and small-town folks in a lot more than just mileage. **The left-leaning cities are in direct opposition to the more right-leaning rural communities**, but the rural communities are **under the thumb** of the city voters due to numbers.

+- under the thumb: being controlled by sb.
+A term usually used to describe a person who is subservient in a relationship.
+  -see also "under the cosh"

+Back when they voted on I-1639, [27 of the 39 counties were against the measure](https://results.vote.wa.gov/results/20181106/State-Measures-Initiative-Measure-No-1639-Initiative-Measure-No-1639-concerns-firearms_ByCounty.html), but because the twelve counties that voted FOR it were more populous, the initiative passed.

+Does this sound familiar?
+If it weren’t for the electoral college in national elections, we’d probably have Hillary Clinton as our president, and she’s **notoriously** anti-gun.
+The situation of gun owners would look very different right now if that had happened.

+Now the state is divided because the counties that voted against the measure are **refusing to be governed by unconstitutional laws to which they objected in the first place**

+And they’re supported by their sheriffs.

+*Some Washington law enforcement officers are refusing to enforce these laws.*

+Klickitat County Sheriff, Bob Songer, Republic police chief Loren Culp, and Ferry County Sheriff Ray Maycumber are among those who have publicly vowed **not to enforce the new unconstitutional gun laws**.

+Matt Marshall, the leader of the Washington Three Percent, is hoping to persuade other Washington counties to adopt **local second amendment sanctuary ordinances.** Next week, he meets with people in Lewis and Pierce counties to urge them to  adopt resolutions not to enforce unconstitutional gun laws.

+This isn’t the first time that sheriffs have stood up against unreasonable laws.

+As elected officials, sheriffs **have an obligation to their constituents and to the Constitution of the United States of America.**

+In 2013, El Dorado County Sheriff John D’Agostini kicked the US Forestry Service out of his county.

+This kind of action is firmly supported by the [10th Amendment to the Constitution, which reads](https://www.constituteproject.org/constitution/United_States_of_America_1992), “The powers not **delegated** to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”

+*The power of county sheriffs was upheld in the Supreme Court.*

+In 1994, Graham County Arizona Sheriff Richard Mack and Ravalli County Montana Sheriff Jay Printz successfully **sued** the Clinton Administration **over** the Brady Handgun Violence Prevention Act.

+Justice Antonin Scalia, Chief Justice William Rehnquist, and Justices Sandra Day O’Connor, Anthony Kennedy, and Clarence Thomas found that the Brady Act’s attempted **commandeering of** the sheriffs to perform background checks violated the tenth amendment.

+- commandeer: to take arbitrary or forcible possession of

+>

+The decision upheld the power of county sheriffs.

+- uphold: If you uphold something such as a law, a principle, or a decision, you support and maintain it.

+*County sheriffs are the last legal line of defense.*

+Legally speaking, our county sheriffs are the last line of defense in the battle for gun rights.

+> Federal agencies do not have state powers. **Due to the Constitution’s structure of dual sovereignty**, the feds have no authority to enforce state laws.
+Furthermore, states cannot be compelled to enforce federal laws. ([source](https://blog.tenthamendmentcenter.com/2013/07/sheriffs-to-the-feds-you-are-on-notice/))

+The next option is widespread civil disobedience, which we saw recently in New Jersey.

+Try as anti-gun legislators and activists might, there is a difficult battle ahead for anyone who tries to disarm the American people.
+Between Constitution-supporting elected officials and American civilians who will not comply, the *real* Resistance seems to be ready…and armed.

+## February 2019